0atman/noboilerplate/scripts/38-autism.md

 ---

+### Timeline

-- party
+- **20:00** Arrive at party
-- having a good time
+- **20:15** Everyone's here having a good time!
-- really loud
+- **20:30** Really uncomfortably loud though
-- power through
+- **21:00** Ignore discomfort, everyone else is OK
-- leave in tears
+- **22:00** Leave in tears
+- **22:30** Long bus ride home

+_Why does this keep happening?_

 ---

-Five Whys
+Five "Why"s

 ---

-# Clarification:
+# Clarification

-## Autism symptoms are not inherently bad or good
+## Autism Symptoms Are not Inherently Bad or Good

-## Society's expectations of normalcy are not inherently bad or good
+## Society's Expectations of Normalcy Are not Inherently Bad or Good

 I want to stress at this point that though I'm suggesting tools and techniques to change your own behaviour, this is not a moral judgement.

 The coping mechanisms that you discover for yourself are a practical way to cope with wider society, so that you can manage each day a little easier.

-This is also not to say that society's expectations of, say, eye contact or background music in every public place, or even the nuances of conversation cues are good, just because we want to have the option to mask or fit in from time to time.
+This is also not to say that society's expectations of, say, eye contact or background music in every public place, or even the nuances of conversation cues are inherantly good, just because we want to have the option to mask or fit in from time to time.

+Masking, like fashion, helps us fit in, if we want to.

 Masking is useful, but problematic.

 ---

-# Masking
+<i class="fas fa-quote-left fa-2x fa-pull-left"></i>
+_"Just because masking becomes automatic doesn't mean it isn't exhausting"_

+#### &mdash; What I Mean when I Say I'm Autistic

 notes:

+## Masking

-Suppressing or changing our behaviours to fit with the perceived norms of those around us.
+Masking is Suppressing or changing our behaviours to fit with the perceived norms of those around us.

 And it's not restricted to Autism, many people mask on a daily basis to fit in with society's understanding of how they should act.